Top ten activities for developing and improving your child’s speech and language skills

 10. Make every opportunity a language learning activity – if it’s a trip to the shops, or bath-time, you can make every activity a language learning activity.
 Point to things, name them, sing a nursery rhyme, or ask a question.
 You don’t have to set aside a specific time of day to learn language, every activity is a language learning activity.

 Speech and Language

 Speech and language skills do not just evolve on their own.
 They are part of a bigger picture involving social interaction, play, observation, manipulating objects, listening and attending.
-All these things are working together and often, without one, it is difficult to develop another.
+All these factors are working together and often, without one, it is difficult to develop another.
 Below, we have listed a few simple ideas that are fun and easy to do at home, remember, always praise your child for making any attempts at communication.

 How children learn speech and how to encourage speech

 If you want to encourage speech development, or your child is a little late with producing their first words, there are lots of activities that you can do to develop your child’s speech and help them produce more words.

 First of all - TAKE THE DUMMY OR PACIFIER OUT OF THEIR MOUTHS!!!

 An important aspect of learning speech is listening.
 A child learns new sounds and words by listening to those around him.
 This is why it is important to provide good speech for your child to listen to.
 Say words clearly and slowly and use plenty of intonation.
 If your child attempts a word and it is not pronounced correctly, praise him/her for trying.
 Do not try and get your child to repeat the word or correct it.
 Repeat the word back yourself to show you have understood and to give your child a good version of the word.